 Though StreamTuner 2 is not a radio player, it is a radio browser.
 But still, you can enjoy online radio streaming using the default Linux media player.
 If you want to listen to internet radio streaming, then the app will first show its configuration window to you, which you can customize as per your needs.

-Curseradio is a bit different than any other radio streaming services available out there.
-Curseradio is basically a command-line radio player for Linux.
+Curseradio is a bit different than any other radio streaming service available out there.
+Curseradio is a command-line radio player for Linux.
 In this player, the navigation button is used to select the station.

 Lollypop is a very light, modern, and beautiful radio streaming software for Linux users.
 Material Design gives users a whole new type of experience.
 The main two of Lollypop’s radio streaming channels are Last.fm and TuneIn.
 It is HiDPI supported and easy to install on the Linux system.

 Clementine is a modern music player on Linux, Windows, and Mac platforms.
 It was created by focusing on Amarok and supports the streaming of radio channels, as well.
 Clementine’s main difference with other radio streaming software is that it can be controlled with an Android device and WiFi Remote.

 Great Little Radio Player is an excellent radio streaming software for all types of Linux distributions.
 It can be automatically associated with Radio Streaming websites and connected to the local area’s radio station.
 With this, you can connect with more than 500 radio stations around the world.
 Here you will find several ready-made themes.
 The design of the Great Little Radio Player follows the material type.
 So, UI feels like iTunes and Spotify.

 So, we can see that there are lots of internet radio streaming software available for Linux.
 Here we mention some of the benefits and advantages of the apps.
 Most of the radio streaming software for Linux provides many other benefits besides radio streaming capabilities.